thi-ng/umbrella/packages/vector-pools/README.md

 ## About

-Data structures for managing & working with strided, memory mapped vectors
+Data structures for managing & working with strided, memory mapped vectors.

 This still package provides several data structures for managing & working with memory mapped vectors.
 Together with